ryhkml/on-premise-tasks/README.md

     </h1>
 </div>

-**On-Premise Tasks** is a managed service that handles the execution and distribution of tasks.
-A task is essentially an object that signifies a resource meant for one-time use.
-You can request tasks from **On-Premise Tasks**, and they will be carried out at a later time.
+**On-Premise Tasks** is a managed service designed to execute and distribute tasks.
+A task is essentially an object representing a resource intended for one-time use.
+You can request tasks from **On-Premise Tasks**, and they will be executed at a later time.
+A queue can be thought of as a bucket with certain limitations.
+By default, the maximum number of tasks that can be placed in the queue is 1000.

 <br>